RCUK Cloud Working Group Workshop

 tackling legal and regulatory issues around the use of public cloud

 The workshop will consist of a series of presentations from invited speakers along with the opportunity to meet and network with other members of the research community.
-The programme will be finalised over the coming weeks but will including talks from representatives from research organisations, public cloud providers and the OpenStack community.
-Confirmed speakers include: Brenda Bouffler, AWS, Nico Gaviola, Google; Kenji Takeda, Microsoft Research; Stig Tefler, Openstack Scientific WG Co-chair.
+It will includes talks from representatives from research organisations, public cloud providers and the OpenStack community.
+Speakers include: Brendan Bouffler, AWS, Nico Gaviola, Google; Kenji Takeda, Microsoft Research; Stig Tefler, Openstack Scientific WG Co-chair.

 Invitation for abstracts